ucdavis/cru-computing/collections/_registration/create-event.markdown

 * This value can be edited later if you need to adjust the amount.
 * When this get below 10 available, the owner of the event should get an email notification.
 * A registration that isn't paid yet still uses these up unless the registration is deactivated (I'll get to that in another video/FAQ).

+## Last Day to Register Online
+* If this is left blank, the end user will see a Not Specified message where normally the date would appear.
+* Previously, if this was left blank, it would make it unavailable to the end user.
+We have fixed this in the latest version.
+* If you enter a date, the end user will not be able to registered after that date, but an admin would have the ability to register for someone.
+* If the date passes, the even will no longer show up on the home screen even if you make it available to the public.
+* If the date has passed, and the end user has a direct link to register to the event or the event details they will be presented with a message indicating that the event can no longer be registered.
+* This can be changed at any time.

+## Link
+* You are provided with one clickable link that can be used to direct to another page.
+* Possible uses include a link you your home department, or a link to your department's page that may have more information about the event.

+## Optional Donation Link
+* You are not allowed to accept donations directly for your event.
+* If you wish your end users to be able to make a donation, you can provide that information here.
+* Any donation link used should be part of the https://give.ucdavis.edu/ site.
+* If you don't supply any information here, nothing will be displayed to the end user.
+* If you do enter information here, it will be displayed to the end user on the page to register near the bottom.
+* The donation link text is what will be displayed to the end user as a clickable link that does to the donation link.

+## Available to Public
+* If checked, and the last day to register has not passed, will allow the general public to register for the event as long as there are "Tickets" left.
+* Tile will show up on the home page is this is checked and the Private Conference is not.

+## Private Conference
+* Hides an otherwise active event from the home page but does not otherwise effect availability.
+* You would need to supply your end users with either the details page to register or the actual registration page.
+* Be aware that your event is just assigned a sequential number that is easily guessed.
+If you want to truly limit who can register you should also set a Restricted Password.

+## Notify Editors on purchase
+* Get an email notification every time someone registers for your event.

+## Restricted Password
+* If this isn't blank, end users will have to fill out this value when registering for your event.
+Useful if you want to limit who can register for your event.
+* We would recommend that this be used in conjunction with the Private Conference checkbox.
+* Useful to set some random value here while you are setting up and configuring your event so no one registers by mistake.

+## Extended Properties
+* They are determined by the Item Type
+* They are required.
+* Date fields offer a date picker.
+* Contact Information was recently added to all Item Types.
+This should have contact information for you or your department in case your end users encounter problems.
+Our help system is for you admins, not the general public.
+If you are not able to help the end users with their issues, you can submit a help ticket and we will help *you* help your users.

+## Upload Picture
+* All events require a picture.
+* Pictures should have an aspect ratio of 16:9 and a preferred size of 1200x675
+* Note, the dimensions of your picture may not effect the *size* of you picture.
+The maximum size is 4megs.
+* If you upload a large size image, it may display slowly on our application for the end user.
+* The listed tools, although we do not specifically endorse them, have worked well for me personally.
+They can let you change the size, dimensions, and the aspect ratio of you pictures.

+## Tags
+* Currently, tag functionality does not appear to be working and will probably be removed completely in the near future.

 <p><a href="/documentation/registration/important-bits" class="registration-tag"><- Previous</a> <a href="/documentation/registration/getting-started" class="registration-tag">Main Artice</a></p>